Homes Under the Hammer: Format

 Commercial and industrial property also feature on the programme in addition to residential lots and land plots.

 Each episode follows several lots at auction.
 These often require refurbishment or full development.
 A presenter and local estate agent provide a valuation of the property, followed by the actual auction and sale price.
 The buyers discuss potential improvements to the purchased property, with an estimated budget.
 Following this format for each property, the show returns to show the refurbishments carried out.
 Another estate agent gives an updated value of the property following the work.

 In 2019, the show also started returning to unfinished properties featured in past episodes to give updates on their progress.

 Music

-During the stages of viewing the property, or whilst interviewing the buyer, music is normally played which is related to the property, or person buying.
-London-based composers Michael Burdett and Richard Cottle created the theme tune, stings, and musical beds for Homes Under the Hammer.
+During the stages of viewing the property, or whilst interviewing the buyer, licensed, well-known, and relevant music is normally played which is related to the property, or person buying.
+London-based composers Michael Burdett and Richard Cottle created the theme tune, musical beds and stings.